Ahmed Khaled Tawfik: Refaat Ismael

 Refaat Ismael is the main character of Ma Waraa Al Tabiaa.
 He is a retired doctor who leads a life chock-full of paranormal experiences.
 A bachelor with a sarcastic attitude, this character is widely loved by fans of Egyptian pocket novels.

 Alaa abdel Azeem

 Alaa abdel Azeem is the main character of the Safari.
-He's a young Egyptian physician who works for a fictitious a mother, medical establishment named Safari, with branches in African countries.
+He's a young Egyptian physician who works for a fictitious medical establishment named Safari, with branches in African countries.
 Safari's sole purpose is to hunt diseases.
 The character is married to Bernadette Jones, a Canadian pediatrician.
 This character is witty, nervous, not the greatest physician but a quick study who enjoys performing surgeries.

 Abeer abdel Rahman

 Abeer abdel Rahman is the main character of the Fantazia series.
 She's a simple Egyptian housewife with average looks, but well read.
 She marries a handsome computer programmer, Sherif, who has invented DG-2 (Dream Generator 2), a high tech device that can materialize preexisting human knowledge into dreams.
 With the device, Abeer has the chance to participate in any story she knows and live with any character (Superman, Batman, Adham Sabri).